 In complex cases, the Research Integrity Officer shall appoint an Investigation Committee (herein the "Investigative Committee") within 10 days of the notification to the Respondent that an investigation is planned.
 The Research Integrity Officer will be a member of the Investigative Committee and will serve as chair.
 The Investigative Committee should consist of at least three individuals who do not have real or apparent conflicts of interest in the case, are unbiased, and have the necessary expertise to evaluate the evidence and issues related to the allegations, interview the principals and key witnesses, and conduct the investigation.
-The Investigative Committee members may be scientists, administrators, subject matter experts, lawyers, or other qualified persons, and the Investigative Committee members may be from inside or outside the University.
-Individuals appointed to the Investigative Committee may also have served on the Inquiry Committee.
+The Investigative Committee members may be scientists, administrators, subject matter experts, lawyers, or other qualified persons, and the Investigative Committee may also have served on the Inquiry Committee.